Governor of Jakarta

-The Special Region of Jakarta is administratively equal to a province with special status as the largest city of Indonesia.
+The Governor of Jakarta (Gubernur Jakarta) is an elected politician who, along with the vice governor and 106 members of the Jakarta Regional House of Representatives, is accountable for the strategic government of the city of Jakarta.
+The city is administratively equal to a province with special status as the largest city of Indonesia.
 Instead of a mayor, the executive head of Jakarta is a governor.
-The Governor of Jakarta is an elected politician who, along with the vice governor and 106 members of the Jakarta Regional House of Representatives (DPRD), is accountable for the strategic government of the city of Jakarta.

 Background

 The governing system of Jakarta has changed throughout its history.
 On March 5, 1942, Japan occupied Batavia from the Dutch control and the city was named Jakarta Special City (ジャカルタ特別市, Jakaruta tokubetsu-shi), in accordance with the special status that was assigned to the city.
 After the collapse of Japan, Indonesian nationalists who declared independence on August 17, 1945, the government of Jakarta City was changed from the Japanese into the Jakarta National Administration in September 1945.
 After the war, the Dutch name Batavia was internationally recognized until full Indonesian independence was achieved on December 27, 1949 and Jakarta was officially proclaimed the national capital of Indonesia.
 Based on the Act No. 5 of 1974 relating to the Fundamentals of Regional Government, Jakarta was confirmed as the capital of Indonesia and one of Indonesia's 26 provinces.